C Specification

 -

--cl-std=CL2.0or-cl-std=CL3.0build option and without the-cl-uniform-work-group-sizebuild option. -
+-cl-std=CL2.0or newer build option), and without the-cl-uniform-work-group-sizebuild option. -

-If the program was created with clCreateProgramWithIL or clCreateProgramWithBinary, the program must be compiled or built without the
+If the program was created with clCreateProgramWithIL or clCreateProgramWithBinary, then the program must be compiled or built without the

 -cl-uniform-work-group-sizebuild options. -